 Robin M. Jackman, Ph.D., joined us as Vice President, Business Development in June 2004 and was named Senior Vice President, Business Operations in June 2006.
-Since 2002, Dr. Jackman had been Vice President of Corporate Development at Sequenom, Inc., where he focused primarily on business development and investor relations.
+Since 2002, Dr. Jackman had been Vice President of Corporate Development at Sequenom, Inc., a public company focused on developing genetic analysis products, where he focused primarily on business development and investor relations.
 From 1998 to 2002, he served in positions of increasing responsibility within the Life Sciences Investment Banking group at Robertson Stephens, culminating as Vice President.
 He managed a broad range of transactions for biotechnology, medical device, and emerging pharmaceutical companies with an aggregate transaction value over \$11 billion.
 Dr. Jackman received a Ph.D. in immunology from Harvard University, and a master's degree in medicine from Harvard Medical School, during which time he was a biomedical consultant to the investment community.
 He began his career as a research associate at Protein Design Labs.
 Dr. Jackman received a bachelor's degree with honors in biological science from Stanford University.